thoughtbot/noisy-animals-kata/README.md

 ## Self reflection before you start
 Looking at [the code for your language of choice](#the-code):

-- What domain (related to animals and noise) concepts can you identify and what are the important differences between these?
+- What domain concepts can you identify and what are the important differences between these?
+For instance, how many animals are there?
-- What problems can you identify if you think for 5 minutes before you start changing code?
-- What sort of changes do you think will address these problems?
+- What do you think the ideal form of this code is?

 ## Try cleaning it up!
 It's normal to feel like this code hides some important concepts.
 It is pretty bad.
 Are you able to fix some of the problems you identified?